Attributes of God in Christianity: Classification

 Millard Erickson calls these categories God's greatness and goodness respectively.

 Sinclair Ferguson distinguishes "essential" divine attributes, which "have been expressed and experienced in its most intense and dynamic form among the three persons of the Trinity—when nothing else existed."
 In this way, the wrath of God is not an essential attribute because it had "no place in the inner communion among the three persons of the eternal Trinity."
 Ferguson notes that it is, however, a manifestation of God's eternal righteousness, which is an essential attribute.

+The theology of the attributes and nature of God has been discussed since the earliest days of Christianity, with Irenaeus writing in the 2nd century: "His greatness lacks nothing, but contains all things".
+In the 8th century, John of Damascus listed eighteen attributes which remain widely accepted.
+As time passed, Christian theologians developed systematic lists of these attributes, some based on statements in the Bible (e.g., the Lord's Prayer, stating that the Father is in Heaven), others based on theological reasoning including the 1251 list of the Fourth Lateran Council, which was then adopted at Vatican I in 1870 and the Westminster Shorter Catechism in the 17th century.

+According to John of Damascus

+In the 8th century, John of Damascus listed eighteen attributes for God in his An Exact Exposition of the Orthodox Faith (Book 1, chapter 8).
+These eighteen attributes were divided into four groups based on time (such as being everlasting), space (such as being boundless), matter or quality and the list continues to be influential to date, partially appearing in some form in various modern formulations.